 How do you know if yeast is still good?

-Wondering how to make pizza dough?
+Wondering how to make easy homemade pizza dough?
 This is my go-to recipe.
-You only need 6 ingredients + 10min to make this easy dough that’s perfect for pizza & more!
+You only need 6 ingredients and 10 minutes to make this easy, versatile dough!

 For the easy pizza dough